Breadth, Balance and Depth

 Two parent meetings take place throughout the academic year to update parents on their child’s progress and attainment and a written report is produced for parents at the end of the academic year.
 The report records attainment in all curriculum subjects.
 In addition to the curriculum attainment children are also graded on their behaviour and on their efforts and attitudes towards their learning.

 Each half term a curriculum overview for each class on the work they will be covering in class is sent home to parents.
-Overviews are shared with parents in a paper copy and are also posted on the school website on each individual class page.
+Overviews are shared with parents on Google Classroom and are also posted on the school website on each individual class page.

-Each term a Religious Education newsletter is sent to parents and posted on the website informing them of Come and See topics, religious events, collective worship and school /parish /community events.
+Each term a Religious Education newsletter is sent to parents and posted on the website informing them of Come and See topics, religious events, collective worship, sacramental news and school /parish /community events.

 Teachers throughout the year are available to meet with parents to discuss concerns related to the curriculum, progress or attainment.